Groups and Associations

 - You might have different roles in different groups

-- For example, you could be an Owner in one group but a Reviewer in another
+- For example, you could be an Owner in one group but have only the Reviewer role in another

 Related Pages